rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/inter-generational_project.png" width="600" description="Idea: an intergenerational project" %}

 The idea was that the destination wasn't a *place*, but an achievement.
-This could cut a lot of the work of a traditional rogue like, since we could keep our characters in the same location: we only needed to design one environment.
+This could cut a lot of the work of a traditional roguelike, since we could keep our characters in the same location: we only needed to design one environment.
 Also, if we removed the idea of combat completely, then all the work on AI, enemy characters, combat mechanics etc could be dropped as well.
 Suddenly, with this framing, the idea didn't sound so far fetched!

 {% include captioned_image.html url="assets/project_ideas.png" width="500" description="Then we introduced sci-fi" %}
 Our leftist leanings nearly got the better of us, but with that last suggestion a setting of sci-fi started to take root.